 On September 20, 2018, two potential buyers of the Navajo Generating Station said “they could not overcome the challenges” and abandoned their plans to buy the plant.

-On November 2, 2018, the Navajo Nation’s government said it wanted to take over operation of the coal-fired Navajo Generating Station power plant in order to keep it and Peabody’s Kayenta coal mine operating.
+On November 2, 2018, the Navajo Nation’s government said it wanted to take over the coal-fired Navajo Generating Station power plant in order to keep it and Peabody’s Kayenta coal mine operating.

 On January 3, 2019, Navajos protested outside the Navajo Nation Council Chamber in Window Rock, AZ, in opposition to the tribe’s plan to buy the Navajo Generating Station.

 On January 7, 2019, the Navajo Nation’s government said it also wanted to take over operation of the Kayenta coal mine, which serves the Navajo Generating Station.